randomman552/Nextcloud-Docker-FFMPEG/README.md

 ## Using this image
 To use this image, simply use the `randomman552/nextcloud-ffmpeg` instead of `nextcloud`.
 This currently supports stable tags, but not tags for specific versions.

-For example, view the below `compose.yml` adapted from from [the nextcloud Docker Hub](https://hub.docker.com/_/nextcloud/):
+For example, view the below `compose.yml` adapted from the [nextcloud image on Docker Hub](https://hub.docker.com/_/nextcloud/):

 ```yaml
 version: '3'